home-assistant/companion.home-assistant/docs/core/sensors.md

 id: 'sensors'
 ---

 Along with providing [location services](location.md), the companion app also adds several additional sensors to Home Assistant. **It is important to know that these sensors are only updated when a location is pushed to Home Assistant or the web view is refreshed**.
+If you don't want the `device_tracker` entity but still want sensors to update then just disable the entity in the [entity registry](https://www.home-assistant.io/integrations/config/#entity-registry) to stop location updates and keep sensor updates.

 The sensors provided by the companion app are:

 ![iOS](/assets/apple.svg) iOS Sensor List